reduxjs/redux/docs/tutorials/essentials/part-7-rtk-query-basics.md

 - The data fetching and caching logic is built on top of Redux Toolkit's `createSlice` and `createAsyncThunk` APIs
 - Because Redux Toolkit is UI-agnostic, RTK Query's functionality can be used with any UI layer
 - API endpoints are defined ahead of time, including how to generate query parameters from arguments and transform responses for caching
-- RTK Query can also generate React hooks that encapsulate the entire data fetching process, provide `data` and `isLoading` fields to components, and manage the lifetime of cached data as components mount and unmount
+- RTK Query can also generate React hooks that encapsulate the entire data fetching process, provide `data` and `isFetching` fields to components, and manage the lifetime of cached data as components mount and unmount
 - RTK Query provides "cache entry lifecycle" options that enable use cases like streaming cache updates via websocket messages after fetching the initial data
 - We have early working examples of code generation of API slices from OpenAPI and GraphQL schemas
 - Finally, RTK Query is completely written in TypeScript, and is designed to provide an excellent TS usage experience